Code-Institute-Submissions/interactive-frontend-project-12/README.md

 ### Unfixed bugs

- The game has a small bug in which so far I could not figure out how to fix.
+ The game had a small bug in which I could not figure out how to fix.
 Before, If you press any of the four buttons and the start button more than once the game buttons would begin flashing randomly, outside of the game logic needing to reload the page.
-However, I've added a `clearInterval(intervalId);` at line `232` to fix this bug but with some small issues left.
+However, I've added a `clearInterval(intervalId);` to fix this bug.
-Although the click button was fixed there still some issues when clicking multiple times on buttons, like the sequence wont appear again although the game is not crashed.
 Tip [here](https://forum.freecodecamp.org/t/how-to-avoid-a-program-to-crash-when-a-button-is-pressed-multiple-times/283397/3?u=oliver_olivier) and [here](https://stackoverflow.com/questions/109086/stop-setinterval-call-in-javascript)

 ## Deployment